VincentKempers/web-design/assignment/readme.md

 ### A Student that is looking for a minor

-- [ ] Needs to know who to contact for the minor.
+- [x] Needs to know who to contact for the minor.
-- [ ] Has a representation of the minor.
+- [x] Has a impression of the minor.
 - [ ] Need to know what there was made.
-- [ ] Recommendations.
+- [x] Recommendations (_How did we score!?_).
-- [ ] Know when & where you can apply.
+- [x] Know where you can apply.

 ### User scenario
 > Peter (22) is a student of CMD and really wants to be a developer.
 He is certain that he wants to do the minor, but needs to know when and where to sign up.
 He likes to know what he is going to learn from the minor web development.

 > Nick (24) is a student of CMD and is into visual design, but has an affinity for web development.
 He is on the fence on which minor to choose.
-Lianna had some positive experiences of other tech classes and would love to expand her knowledge.
+Nick had some positive experiences of other tech classes and would love to expand her knowledge.
 She really wants to make her designs come to life.

 ### Marijn

-- [ ] Has to navigate with tab.
+- [ ] ~~Has to navigate with tab~~ (_he uses space_).
-- [ ] Has a representation of the minor.
+- [x] Has a good knowledge of the minor.
 - [ ] Need to know what there was made.
-- [ ] Recommendations.
+- [x] Recommendations (_How did we score!?_).
-- [ ] Know when you can subscribe.
+- [x] Know where you can subscribe.

 > Marijn Meijles (?) is a developer with a great mind.
 His disability is makes it hard for him to make precise movements.
-So he navigate websites with his keyboard.
+So he navigate websites with his keyboard (_spacebar_).
 The navigation inside a website is mostly hard to do on the web.
 Marijn would love to know what the minor web development have made and what it's like to be in this minor.
 It should be a pleasurable experience.